sdsc/sdsc-summer-institute-2021/0_Preparation/software_requirements.md

 * Computer, a mouse with scroll wheel is strongly recommended.

 * [Download](https://visit-dav.github.io/visit-website/releases-as-tables/) and install VisIt.
-Please do not compile from source unless you are adventurous.
+Please do not compile from source unless you are adventurous and ready to troubleshoot for multiple days.

-   ** Install version 3.2.1 for windows and linux and 3.2.0 for mac using the dmg installer
+   * On Windows/Linux install version 3.2.1

-   ** Mac users may need to grant VisIt permissions to read files from locations other than home directory (System preferences > Privacy > Full disk access)
+   * On Mac install version 3.2.0 using the dmg installer.

 * Test run VisIt application on your laptop to make sure it works

 * [Download](http://users.sdsc.edu/~amit/scivis-tutorial/visit_data_files.zip) sample data.
-Unzip to your Home directory.
+Unzip this file and move it to your Home directory.